hwhsu1231/cmake-docs-l10n-v7/README.md

 You can contribute and support this project by doing any of the following:

 - Star the project on GitHub or other mirrors.
-- Submit issues or pull requests on GitHub if you found any bug.
+- Submit issues on GitHub/GitCode/GitFlic if you found any bug.
+- Feel free to submit pull requests on GitHub if you know how to fix the bug.
 - Contribute your translations on Crowdin.
 - If you love this project or hope your wished documentation be localized, please consider <a href="#sponsorship">sponsorship</a>.